Rob Cross Odds

 Rob Cross’ rise from the amateur ranks of darts to take the biggest prize in the sport is something of a fairy tale.
-The bookmakers had recognised his potential as he entered the 2018 PDC World Championship by installing him as a mid-price 20/1 but few actually expected the man from Pembury to take the title.
+The bookmakers had recognised his potential as he entered the 2018 PDC World Championship by installing him as a mid-price 20/1 in the PDC World Championship Odds, but few actually expected the man from Pembury to take the title.

 Along the way, Cross beat some of the biggest stars of the game but how did the 27 year old leap from the fringes of the game to become a World Champion?